ravisaisumeeth/ravisaisumeeth/README.md

 ## 💡 About Me

 - 🎓 Master’s in Information Systems (Data Science) @ University of Florida
-- 💼 3+ years in Consulting & Data Engineering @ Capgemini
+- 💼 3+ years in Data Consulting @ Capgemini
-- 🛠️ Experience in ETL Pipelines, ERP Systems, ML Models & Dashboards
+- 🛠️ Experience in ETL Pipelines, ERP Systems, ML & AI Models & Dashboards
 - 📊 Passionate about transforming data into decisions
 - 🌎 Open to relocate & collaborate on meaningful data-driven projects